 Since it is an outdoor setting, masks are not required.
 We do encourage everyone to social distance yourselves from other groups.
 If you are not feeling well, please come back at a time when you are feeling better.
 We asks that you respect those around you in all that you do.Are pets welcome?

 With so many people walking around, we prefer you not bring your furry friends to the pumpkin patch.Where are the pumpkins grown?

 Pumpkins are grown on the Navajo Indian Reservation in New Mexico.Where do the proceeds go?

 - Navajo Nation - Pumpkins are grown on the Navajo Indian Reservation in New Mexico.
 Over 700 Native Americans are employed during the harvest season in September and October as well as a full-time staff in the off season.
 This is great for a region that has a 42% unemployment rate.

 - Thornwell Children's Home - We are able to provide funds to help the children and youth of Thornwell.

 - Historic Paradise Foundation.

-- Technology Needs - COVID has shown the church a need to communicate to those not inside the walls of the church.
-A portion of the proceeds will go to help Grace reach beyond the walls of the church as well as communicate better within the walls of the church.
+- Technology Needs - A portion of the proceeds will go to help Grace reach beyond the walls of the church as well as communicate better within the walls of the church.